 This is something we’ve blogged about in the past.
 In a typical real estate scenario where a mortgage loan is being used, it makes sense for home buyers to get pre-approved before house hunting.

 As the Post article rightly pointed out, getting pre-approved before house hunting is even more important in a competitive real estate market.
-And that describes most cities across Washington State, as of fall 2018.
+And that describes most cities across Washington State, as of early 2020.

 Being pre-approved by a lender shows the seller that you are serious about buying their property, and that you have your financing line up.
 That’s a big deal in the eyes of a seller, and it could help your offer rise to the top.